SihanChen46/Brainmets/README.md

 # Brainmets
-A Python package for brainmets segmentation
+Brainmets is a Python package I wrote for brainmets segmentation

 Unfortunately, I can't share the data